 The boobie fly is a good imitation of the common bully – Gobiomorphus cotitianus, in profile if not in colour.
-The common bully is more of a mottled brown colour.
+The common bully is more a mottled brown colour.
 There is no reason you couldn’t tie up some of these in a dark brown to make a more accurate representation.
 The black version works very well indeed, particularly for targeting the large browns and rainbows found in the Twizel Canals of the Mackenzie Country.
 Bullies are an abundant food source for these big canal trout and they make up a substantial part of their diet, so it makes sense that any sort of bully imitation will be a winner.

 The stand out feature of this fly is its buoyant foam eyes.
 When the line is retrieved the boobie fly dives deeper.
 When the line becomes slack the fly floats upwards imparting a swimming fish-like action.

 There are several ways of making floating eyes for boobie flies.
 The old way of doing it was to take a small polystyrene ball of the sort found in bean bag chairs.
 This is then held in place by first wrapping it in a 25mm x 25mm square of nylon pantyhose or stocking, and tying to the hook in pairs.
-Then trimming off the excess stocking material.
+Then trim off the excess stocking material.
 This works fine and it quite inexpensive though perhaps a little fiddly to tie.
 You can coat the eyes made using this method with head cement for added strength, but nonetheless, you will typically lose one or both eyes with most fish landed.

 The modern method is to fashion the eyes from closed cell foam.
 Rods of this material are sold in tackle stores as Foam Para Posts.
 These are available in a variety of colours and diameters.
 For the boobies I have tied here, I’ve used 5mm white Foam Para Posts.
 The 5mm size looks about right for size 4 lures hooks.
 The downside of using this material is that it is very expensive for a tiny bit of foam.
 The packet I have contained nine lengths each 30mm long.
 Allowing 10mm for each fly means you’ll get 27 flies from a packet.
 By my calculations, that works out to 36 cents each.

-For the frugal minded a much cheaper alternative is to buy, or make, a hollow punch and stamp them out of something like a cheap pair of white rubber thongs.
+For the frugal-minded a much cheaper alternative is to buy, or make, a hollow punch and stamp them out of something like a cheap pair of white rubber thongs.
 Alternatively, you may be able to purchase a sheet of foam from Para Rubber in New Zealand and, using a hollow punch, and go into full-scale production!
 Punch for cutting boobie eyes from an old car aerial.

 Straggle Chenille or Straggle String is a modern fly tying body material.
 It comes on spools in both fine diameter 4-metre lengths, and standard, which is 3 metres long.
 I’ve used the standard size which has longer fibres.
 Straggle String has a finer core than regular Fritz materials so doesn’t bulk up as much as your typical Krystal Chenille or Estaz.
 The fibres are reflective and refractive which provides a great baitfish or insect-like iridescence.
 Slight UV properties make the fly appear very life-like.
 This fly will really stand out without appearing gaudy or over-the-top.
 Rainbows in particular really go for this material.